APC: Makinde Inciting Violence with ‘Wet e’ Remark, Not Mere Opposition Posturing

 Chuks Okocha and Adedayo Akinwale in Abuja

-The All Progressives Congress (APC) has accused the Oyo State Governor, ‘Seyi Makinde of inciting violence in the country with his recent remarks which alluded to the crisis that engulfed the Southwest through the violent “wet e” demonstration.
+All Progressives Congress (APC) has accused Oyo State Governor, ‘Seyi Makinde, of inciting violence in the country with his recent remarks, which alluded to the crisis that engulfed the South-west through the violent “wet e” demonstration in the 1960s.

-But the National Publicity Secretary of the party, Felix Morka, in a statement yesterday said Makinde’s violent rhetoric could not be dismissed as mere opposition posturing.
+But National Publicity Secretary of APC, Felix Morka, in a statement yesterday, said Makinde’s violent rhetoric could not be dismissed as mere opposition posturing.

-He maintained his statement risked fueling anarchy, murderous rage and widespread lawlessness capable of undermining national stability.
+Morka maintained that Makinde’s statement risked fuelling anarchy, murderous rage, and widespread lawlessness capable of undermining national stability.

 “It is particularly disturbing for a sitting governor, who bears constitutional responsibility as the Chief Security Officer of his state to conjure one of the darkest episodes of political violence in Nigeria’s history to threaten violence against the people and government of Nigeria.

-“By his incitement to violence, Makinde has shown himself to be unworthy of the high office of Governor that he occupies,” Morka noted.
+“By his incitement to violence, Makinde has shown himself to be unworthy of the high office of Governor that he occupies.”

-The ruling party, therefore, called on all relevant security and intelligence agencies to take this unfortunate development seriously and act to safeguard lives, property, and defend Nigeria’s democratic order.
+The ruling party called on all relevant security and intelligence agencies to take the development seriously and act to safeguard lives, property, and defend Nigeria’s democratic order.

-Morka noted that Makinde must be reminded that constitutional immunity from prosecution is not immunity from accountability for threats or acts against national security.
+Morka stated that Makinde must be reminded that constitutional immunity from prosecution was not immunity from accountability for threats or acts against national security.

 “The Peoples Democratic Party (PDP) was destroyed by Atiku Abubakar’s ruthless confiscation of the PDP’s 2023 presidential ticket in violation of the party’s constitutionally entrenched rotational zoning formula.